SAP-samples/build-apps-enablement/README.md

 ## Description

 Welome to Build Apps Enablement.
-This repository is a collection of different solution to build applications using SAP Build Apps.
+This repository is a collection of different solutions to build applications using SAP Build Apps.

 - <a href="https://github.com/SAP-samples/build-apps-enablement/blob/main/Workshops/front-end-applications/readme.md"> Front-End Applications</a>
 - <a href=""> Back-End Applications (Visual Cloud Functions)</a>